Lexus IS (XE20): Development

-After commencement of U.S. sales of the XE10 in 2000, development begun on its successor, the XE20 under chief engineer Suguya Fukusato in 2001.
+After commencement of U.S. sales of the XE10 in 2000, development began on its successor, the XE20 under chief engineer Suguya Fukusato in 2001.
 Design work was done under Kengo Matsumoto for a period of 2 years from 2002 into late 2003 when the final conceptual design by Hiroyuki Tada, utilizing the new corporate styling theme of L-finesse was chosen.
 From 2003 into the first half of 2004, the conceptual design was further refined into the production design specifications, being then approved by the executive board.
 Design patents were filed in September 2004 in Japan, on 18 February 2005 in Europe, and 25 February 2005 at the United States Patent Office upon conclusion of development in early 2005.

 Exterior and interior

 The second generation Lexus IS was the second debut of Lexus' new L-finesse design philosophy on a production vehicle, following the premiere of the 2006 Lexus GS performance sedan.
 The new IS design featured sleeker, coupé-like contours, a fastback profile, and a repeated arrowhead motif in the front fascia and side windows based on the Japanese concept of kirikaeshi, referring to angular movements.
 The forward design was reminiscent of the earlier Lexus LF-C coupé concept.
 Compared to its predecessor, the second generation IS was 3.5 in longer and nearly 3 in wider, largely due to a 2.3 in wheelbase stretch.
 The grille was set at a lower level than the headlights.
 The new IS body resulted in a 0.28 Cd figure.

 The second generation IS interior features leather seats, lightsaber-like electroluminescent instrument display lighting and LED interior lighting accents, 10-way (including lumbar) driver and front passenger power seats, and the choice of faux-metallic or optional Bird's Eye Maple wood grain trim made by Yamaha piano craftsmen from sustainable plantations.
 The interior design also derived elements from Japanese concepts, including hazushi, where an object retains individuality while being part of a large whole, as typified in side air vents.
 Other available interior features include perforated leather seats, heated and ventilated front seats, power tilt/telescoping steering wheel, moonroof, electrochromic side view mirrors, power rear sunshade, and aluminum scuff plates.